 In Matthew 28:19-20, Jesus delegates His divine authority to the Apostles.
 In the book of Acts we see the Apostles travel throughout the Mediterranean world delegating that authority to leaders of local churches.
 That delegation has continued down through the generations and around the world to the ordained pastors of our generation.
 It is under that authority that each of us give our gifts to those most needy in our world, and to our brothers and sisters.

-Under license from the United States Conference of Catholic Bishops, Confraternity of Christian Doctrine, Inc.
+Scripture from the NABre under license from the United States Conference of Catholic Bishops, Confraternity of Christian Doctrine, Inc.

 The Dead Sea seen from Herod the Great's Masada Fortress